 Click OK.
-CaseComplete will prepare the newly created file for version control and will display it in the explorer with an icon indicating it is a new file ready for checkin.

-You can now check out the package, make modifications, save and check in.
+CaseComplete will put the newly created file under version control.
+You can make modifications to the package, save and check in.

 Note: Be sure to check in the new package and the owning package(s) at the same time, since other users won't be able to see the newly created package file without the reference to it that is created in the parent package(s).